Skip to main content

 Arizona, which relies most heavily on the Colorado River for its water supply, will face the most significant impact during a shortage, affecting residential and agricultural water supplies.

-What Will a Shortage Mean for Farming in Arizona?
+What Will A Shortage Mean For Farming In Arizona?

 The Colorado River provides 36% of Arizona’s water supply each year, making it the largest renewable water source for the state.
 From that 36%, approximately 70% of the water supply is used for agriculture.
 This water has been used by farmers to irrigate their crops for several decades, but as temperatures rise and the river water depletes there are grave consequences on the horizon for Arizona farmers.